Janefranceschisom/Task-1-SQL/README.md

 2. Create the following tables in the database

    i.
 Students info(Student ID, Gender,Name,Age,Subject)

   ii.
 Health records(Student ID,Blood group,Height,Weight)

    iii. performance(Student ID,Score,Grade)

    >The ID has to be unique,
-   >Where a student has no score,it should be '0' by default, a.Add a constraint that prevents the ID and subject from taking null values. b.Change the column name"subject" to "course".
+   >Where a student has no score,it should be '0' by default

+   a.Add a constraint that prevents the ID and subject from taking null values.

+   b.Change the column name"subject" to "course".

 # Skills Demonstrated